 On the more traditional side, Dean has performed with jazz artists Rufus Reid, Marcus Printup, Sam Rivers, and Danny Gottlieb, as well as contemporary artists such as Chieli Minucci, Marc Antoine, Ed Calle, Chris Standring, Mike Phillips, Craig Chaquico, Will Donato, and Blake Aaron.
-He’s also performed and/or recorded with a diverse array of mainstream artists including The Temptations, The O’Jays, Steve Cropper, The Drifters, Ryan Shaw, Khristian Dentley (Take 6), and Tony Battaglia (Backstreet Boys, *NSYNC, Mandy Moore, Shinedown).
+He’s also performed and/or recorded with a diverse array of mainstream artists including three-time Grammy Nominee Ryan Shaw, The Temptations, The O’Jays, Steve Cropper, The Drifters, Khristian Dentley (Take 6), and Tony Battaglia (Backstreet Boys, *NSYNC, Mandy Moore, Shinedown).
 He has also been featured on recordings alongside Brandon Fields, Mike Miller, and David Sanborn.

 Dean produced, arranged, and performed on the debut album In the House for Gospel Artist Manny Luster, which was nominated for the 2009 NIGMA Rhythm of Gospel award for “Traditional Album of the Year”, and won the award for “Traditional Male Vocalist of the Year”.
-At the same time he had co-founded The Groovemasters, a powerhouse quartet of musicians with the purpose of being able to cover the repertoire of name acts for jazz festivals.
-The group became the most sought-after band in the area for this, performing with Ed Calle, Jeff Kashiwa, Chieli Minucci, Chris Standring, Will Donato, and many others.
-They went on to write and perform their own material, which landed them in opening act slots for names like Waymon Tisdale, Nestor Torres, Gerald Albright, Bob James, Chuck Loeb, and Pieces of a Dream.
-In 2010, The Groovemasters released their eponymous EP, and their original song “Brown Rice” – featuring Dean’s “fiercely funky saxophone playing” – won the Top Jazz Song of 2010 by Indie-Music.com.
+In 2010, his contemporary jazz group The Groovemasters released their eponymous EP, and their original song “Brown Rice” – featuring Dean’s “fiercely funky saxophone playing” – won the Top Jazz Song of 2010 by Indie-Music.com.

 In 2011 Dean moved to London and immediately got to work with his own groups, performing at several famous venues including Ronnie Scott’s, Pizza Express Jazz Club Soho, and Charlie Wright’s.
 In January of 2013 he joined the two-year European tour of the production New Jersey Nights, where he was the featured soloist.
 The show performed in A-list venues all over the UK and Europe – including the Edinburgh Playhouse and Liverpool’s Echo arena – with Dean garnering consistently rave reviews for his performance.

 Late 2015 saw the release of Dean’s solo album debut Inter/change.
-This album includes 10 tracks of all original compositions in a wide range of styles, along with Dean’s unique and inventive approach to using effects pedals with the saxophone, and features the talents of guest stars Khristian Dentley (Take 6), John Turville (Gilad Atzmon, Tim Garland), Anton “TC” Castillo (Akon, Jeff Kashiwa), Kevin Glasgow (Tommy Smith, Randy Brecker) and many others.
+This album includes 10 tracks of all original compositions in a wide range of styles, along with Dean’s unique and inventive approach to using effects pedals with the saxophone, and features the talents of guest stars Khristian Dentley (Take 6), Nate Williams (Jamiroquai), Luke Harris (Incognito), John Turville (Gilad Atzmon, Tim Garland), Anton “TC” Castillo (Akon, Jeff Kashiwa, Tiffany), and Kevin Glasgow (Tommy Smith, Randy Brecker).